Bruce Watson (Scottish guitarist): Early life and career

 Prior to joining Big Country, Watson had worked at Rosyth naval base cleaning nuclear submarines.
-He had also been a member of several Fife-based new wave bands including the Delinquents and Eurosect.
+He had also been a lead guitarist of several Fife-based bands including the Delinquents and Eurosect.
+It was during this time, that Watson first met Stuart Adamson, as the Delinquents acted as a support act for The Skids in their early days.
+One of Watson's bandmates Raymond Davidson was the brother of Sandra Davidson, Adamson's future wife.

 Watson and Adamson were the two founding members of Big Country in summer 1981, after Adamson departed The Skids.
 After several lineup changes, the pair were joined by Tony Butler and Mark Brzezicki in early 1982, and the band went on to have considerable success.